 5-Star Reads

 30-Days, Change Your Habits, Change Your Life by Marc Reklau – Little tips that will help you improve your life.
 I really enjoyed this book, the tips are simplified and easy to implement and understand.
 Some we’ve heard before, some give a better explanation, some I’ve never considered.
-My only problem (and this might be a formatting issue on my Kindle version) was that it didn’t make sense on the 30-Days.
+My only problem was that it didn’t make sense on the “30-Days” part.
+Maybe I missed something at the beginning of the book like, “implement 2 tips a day” but has between 90 and 100 tips, so not sure what the plan was to change your life in 30 days.
+If you read it, go into with the mindset that you’re reading 90 tips that can help you change your habits.

 Midnight in Chernobyl by Adam Higginbotham – Phenomenal breakdown of the Chernobyl disaster.
 I was 15 when Chernobyl blew and it has always been something I’ve been drawn to learn about.
 I’ve read many books (wait until I release my March Roundup) on Chernobyl, but this one explained the whole story fabulously.
 With the exception of Chapter Two (I believe that was the chapter about Alpha, Beta, Gamma), that hurt my brain.
 It was done as well as he could have done to make someone like me understand.
 One Hundred Percent recommend this book.